 One of the great benefits of walking is that it improves blood circulation.
 The process of blood circulation starts when the heart relaxes between two heartbeats.
 The lower chamber expands when blood flows from the upper chamber, atria, into it.
 Blood circulation is vital because it supplies oxygen to the brain and other organs of the body, which helps cell growth.
 Walking will help improve circulation and bring all of these benefits of blood circulation to the body.

 Healthy weight loss is essential for those that are heavier than their target weight range.
 With that, there are healthy and unhealthy methods to lose weight.
 If you are not losing weight with approved methods, this could be very dangerous to your body.
 Being overweight also exposes you to an increased risk of a significant number of illnesses, diseases, and health complications.
 You could be at the risk of having high blood pressure, heart diseases, some types of cancer, and some other chronic problems.
-One way to lower these risks is by losing weight.
+One way to lower these risks is by losing weight, and by then keeping the weight off.
 One of the best and healthiest ways to lose weight is by walking.
 You do not necessarily have to walk the whole town before it is considered an exercise.
 Regularly walking a few miles, or whatever is achievable for you, will put you on the right path and help you achieve it.

 Some older adults have insomnia, the inability to sleep well at night.
 Frequently, the symptoms of insomnia worsen with age.
 This could be as a result of stress, or several other medical conditions.
 It has been proven that walking, especially in the morning, helps to develop a strong circadian rhythm, which helps promote healthy sleep.
 If stress is the cause of your insomnia, exercise also helps reduce stress.
 In this way, you can get a night of more restorative sleep.

-Difficult breathing could be very frustrating.
+Difficulty in breathing could be very frustrating.
 You are trying to breathe, but you can't do it well.
 You may know how strenuous, frustrating, and unpleasant that could be.
 One way to help prevent poor breathing or reduce the symptoms is by walking.
-Walking increases the lung capacity, and this strengthens the lungs and improves your ability to breathe.
+Walking increases lung capacity, which strengthens the lungs, and improves your ability to breathe.